Steve Rhodes: Worcestershire director of cricket to lead England at Under-19 World Cup

 - From the section Cricket

-Worcestershire director of cricket Steve Rhodes has been appointed as interim head coach with England Young Lions at the Under-19 World Cup.
+Worcestershire director of cricket Steve Rhodes has been appointed as interim head coach of England Young Lions at the Under-19 World Cup.

 The Yorkshireman, 53, has replaced Andy Hurry, following his appointment as Somerset's new director of cricket.